Head and neck cancer: Difficulties with eating and drinking

 Even before treatment, tumours themselves may interfere with a person's ability to eat and drink normally and these may be among the early presenting symptoms.
 Some treatments can also lead to difficulty with eating and drinking (dysphagia).
 This might lead to feelings of food sticking in the throat, food and drink going down the wrong way (aspiration), taking a long time to chew and swallow food, a change in taste or appetite, and overall changes in enjoyment of eating and drinking.

 Surgery results in changes to anatomy, altering the function and coordination of key structures involved in eating and drinking.
 Surgery can also result in damage or bruising to nerves needed to move and provide sensation to the muscles involved in swallowing.
-Following surgery, a person may experience difficulties with chewing, swallowing and jaw opening.
-Pain, and oedema can be present after surgery, particularly in the early postoperative period.
+Following surgery, a person may experience difficulties with chewing, swallowing, and jaw opening.
+Pain and oedema can be present after surgery, particularly in the early postoperative period.
 The severity of swallowing issues after surgery depends on the location of the tumour and the volume of tissue removed.
-Factors such as age, other pre-existing illnesses (comorbidity) and having any earlier problems with swallowing will also impact swallow outcomes.
+Factors such as age, other pre-existing illnesses (comorbidity), and having any earlier problems with swallowing will also impact swallow outcomes.
 Transoral surgical techniques remove tumours with minimal disruption to normal tissue.
-This is an established technique in the management of oropharyngeal cancer, with the aim to improve long-term swallow outcomes.
+This is an established technique in the management of oropharyngeal cancer to improve long-term swallow outcomes.
 However, difficulties with swallowing are common in the early period following the surgery.
 Surgery may involve substituting some anatomy with tissue from other areas of the body (soft tissue or bone flap reconstruction).
 This can lead to changes in sensation and function of this new tissue.

 Radiotherapy can lead to inflammation of the mouth or throat (mucositis), dry mouth (xerostomia), reduced motion of the jaw (trismus), osteoradionecrosis, changes to dentition, fatigue, oedema fibrosis, atrophy.
-These changes can impair the movement of key swallowing structures but their severity depends on the dose and site of the radiotherapy.
+These changes can impair the movement of key swallowing structures, but their severity depends on the dose and site of the radiotherapy.
 Recent advancements in the way radiotherapy is planned and delivered aim to reduce some of these side effects.